 It should also be considered where an opiate-dependent client is received into custody for a period of less than 26 weeks to enable them to engage in treatment upon release where, based on a full clinical assessment, it is considered necessary to protect the client on release from the risks of opiate overdose upon release.
+See updated-guidance-for-prison based opioid maintenance prescribing for further information.

 There is a requirement that all periods of extended prescribing whether maintenance or gradual reduction regimes are reviewed every 3 months as a minimum.
 The review will have input from the multi-disciplinary team including the patient, prescriber, other members of the substance misuse team and where their involvement is incorporated within an agreed clinical governance framework, a senior officer and/or offender supervisor.